Sign an imageEstimated reading time: 7 minutes

 images from being

 deployed on the cluster.
-To use this feature, we first need to upload and sign
+To use the feature, you need to sign and push images to your DTR.

-images into DTR.
-To tie the signed images back to UCP, we will actually sign the
+To tie the signed images back to UCP, you need to sign the

-images with private keys of UCP users.
-Inside of a UCP Client bundle the
+images with the private keys of the UCP users.
+From a UCP client bundle, use

-To sign images in a way that UCP trusts them, you need to:
+To sign images in a way that UCP can trust, you need to:

-- Download a Client Bundle for a User you want to use to sign the images.
+- Download a client bundle for the user account you want to use for signing the images.

-- Load the private key of the User into your workstations trust store.
+- Add the user’s private key to your machine’s trust store.

 - Initialize trust metadata for the repository.

-dtr.example.com/dev/nginx:1, push the image to DTR and sign it in a way
+dtr.example.com/dev/nginx:1, pushed to DTR, and signed in a way

-Once you have download and extracted a UCP User’s client bundle into your local
+After downloading and extracting a UCP client bundle into your local

 $ docker trust key load --name jeff key.pem Loading key from "key.pem"...
 Enter passphrase for new jeff key with ID a453196: Repeat passphrase for new jeff key with ID a453196: Successfully imported key from key.pem

-Initialize the trust metadata and add the Public Key
+Initialize the trust metadata and add the user’s public certificate

-done so already, navigate to the DTR web UI, and create a repository for
+already done so, navigate to the DTR web UI, and create a repository for

 $ docker trust signer add --key cert.pem jeff dtr.example.com/prod/nginx Adding signer "jeff" to dtr.example.com/prod/nginx...
 Initializing signed repository for dtr.example.com/prod/nginx...
 Enter passphrase for root key with ID 4a72d81: Enter passphrase for new repository key with ID e0d15a2: Repeat passphrase for new repository key with ID e0d15a2: Successfully initialized "dtr.example.com/prod/nginx" Successfully added signer: jeff to dtr.example.com/prod/nginx

-We can inspect the trust metadata of the repository to make sure the User has been added correctly.
+Inspect the trust metadata of the repository to make sure the user has been added correctly.

 $ docker trust inspect --pretty dtr.example.com/prod/nginx No signatures for dtr.example.com/prod/nginx List of signers and their keys for dtr.example.com/prod/nginx SIGNER KEYS jeff 927f30366699 Administrative keys for dtr.example.com/prod/nginx Repository Key: e0d15a24b741ab049470298734397afbea539400510cb30d3b996540b4a2506b Root Key: b74854cb27cc25220ede4b08028967d1c6e297a759a6939dfef1ea72fbdd7b9a